eGFR Reference Tool (CKD-EPI 2021 Race-Free)

 What eGFR Estimates

 The glomerular filtration rate (GFR) is the volume of fluid filtered from the blood through the kidney's tiny filters — the glomeruli — per minute per 1.73 m² of standardized body surface area.
 Because measuring true GFR requires injecting exogenous markers (such as inulin or iohexol), clinical practice relies on the estimated GFR (eGFR), calculated from serum creatinine — a waste product of muscle metabolism excreted almost entirely by the kidneys.
-When kidneys filter less efficiently, creatinine accumulates in the blood; eGFR equations translate that accumulation into an estimate of filtration capacity.
+When kidneys filter less efficiently, creatinine tends to accumulate in the blood; eGFR equations translate that into an estimate of filtration capacity.

 Reference: Inker LA, et al. New Creatinine- and Cystatin C-Based Equations to Estimate GFR without Race.
 N Engl J Med.
 2021;385:1737–1749. doi:10.1056/NEJMoa2102953